Your Price Tag

 The Two Cost

-Overheads, aka Expenses, Direct Cost or Operating Expenses is the other cost in your business.
+Overheads, aka Expenses, Direct Cost or Operating Expenses, is the other cost in your business.
 These costs are ongoing expenses to keep your business doors open.
 (Rent, Electricity, Insurance, Phone, Marketing, Accounting Fees, Interest, Repairs, Travel, Admin and Management Personnel and other indirect labor and cost)

-With these two cost categories separated you are now able to determine the hidden cost of Overheads in your business as a ratio to sales.
+With these two cost categories separated, you are now able to determine the hidden cost of Overheads in your business as a ratio to sales.
 Knowing this enables you to determine the true cost of your products or services and what your price tag should read.

-Back to B2C
+Back to the B2C example

-Last financial year they turned over $500,000 in Sales.
-It's Overheads $150,000 for the same period.
+Last financial year, they turned over $500,000 in Sales.
+Their Overheads were $150,000 for the same period.

 The first calculation is the Overheads (O) to Sales (S) Ratio (R).
 See Figure 3.